clarotech/CCLibFoundation/README.md

 # CCLibFoundation

-A repository of example code samples showing the use of the CCLibFoundation library/
+A repository of example code samples showing the use of the CCLibFoundation library.